kxcode/kbash/README.md

 -  -c PAGE_COUNT    google page count
 -  -e CMD           Command to Execute

-kbash will print the status_code and url for each target responsed to exploit.
+kbash will print the status_code and url for each target responsed to exploitation.

 #proxy
 For socks proxy support.